hoganbyun/NBA-Player-Classification/README.md

 ## Methods
 ### Semi-Supervised Learning

 This project analyzes NBA player statistics to claassify players into distinct playstyles/classes.
-Two methods were implemented in this project, semi-supervised and unsupervised learning.

-In **semi-supervised learning**, labels were predetermined, those being the following 11 playstyles:
-* **Pass-First Guard** - High assist rate, not a primary scorer, tends to be shorter in height
+This project used **semi-supervised learning**, which is a combination of **unsupervised** and **supervised** learning.
+Using k-means clustering, the players were separate into groups, after which, labels were given based on the average stats of each group.

+Clustering showed that 6 groups provided the best balance of intra and inter cluster separation.
+Those being:
+* **Ball-Dominant Scorer** - "Best" player on a team, main contributor in anything offensive related
+* **Role Player** - Contributes but does not excel in any area
-* **Stretch Big** - Shoots 3-pointers and rebounds well, taller height
+* **Stretch Big** - Shoots more 3PT and drives in more than a traditional big in exchange for less rebounds
-* **Traditional Big** - High rebound and block rate, mainly shoots from close range
+* **Traditional Big** - Rebounds and blocks shots well, rarely shoots and almost exclusively takes shots inside
-* **Perimeter Scorer** - Shoots a lot of 3-pointers and makes them at an above average rate
+* **Secondary Guard** - Drives and assists with above average 3PT shooting, shortest average height
-* **High Usage Big** - Big man with a high usage rate, scores a lot of points and is an above average facilitator
+* **High-Usage Big** - Scores a lot, rebounds well, takes a lot of shots inside the paint at a high percentage
-* **Ball Dominant Scorer** - The "number 1" option on a team, go-to scorer who also handles the ball and runs the offense
-* **Athletic Slasher** - High drive and close shot rate, can shoot 3-pointers but does so at a below average level
-* **Volume Scorer** - Shoots a lot though not always efficiently, minimal contributions elsewhere
-* **Versatile Role Player** - Role player who contributes everywhere but does not excel in any area
-* **Role Player** - Does not have enough counting statistics to be classified somewhere

-These labels were manually applied to 352 players based on my own opinion.
-I made sure to have at least 30 and less than 40 of each playstyle in the 352 players.
-The model was trained on this data, after which, label predictions were made and applied to the remaining unlabeled players to create a fully-labeled dataset.
-Our final model was trained on that dataset.
-Several classification methods (Random Forest, XGBoost, SVM, etc.) were utilized and optimized to narrow down to a best-fit model, and on both occasions, XGBoost yielded the best results.
+Our final model was trained on the newly labeled data.
+Several classification methods (Random Forest, XGBoost, SVM, etc.) were utilized and optimized to narrow down to a best-fit model, the best results coming from neural networks.

-### Unsupervised Learning
-In **unsupervised learning**, players were not labeled beforehand.
-Instead, we used k-means clustering to separate the data into distinct groups, yielding these 7 categories, which will be discussed in the **Results** section

 * This project will be following the OSEMN data-science process